kubevela/kubevela.github.io/versioned_docs/version-v1.3/platform-engineers/system-operation/velaql.md

   "vela/ql"
 )

-// The parameter here corresponds to the parameter in velaQL
+// The parameter here corresponds to the parameter in VelaQL
 parameter: {
   appName:    string
   appNs:      string